Frequently Asked Questions

 Can I still use outdoor parks and pathways?

-How can I access town services if buildings are closed?
+How can I access town services during the pandemic?

 What is the town doing to help residents and businesses deal with the economic impact of COVID-19?

-Smiths Falls Town Council has agreed to several measures aimed at providing financial relief to businesses and residents dealing with the economic impact of the coronavirus (COVID-19).
+Please review the Town of Smiths Falls’ COVID-19 response for more information.
+You can also visit the Town of Smiths Falls’ Response page for a list of media releases distributed since the beginning of the pandemic in March 2020. has agreed to several measures aimed at providing financial relief to businesses and residents dealing with the economic impact of the coronavirus (COVID-19).

 Will garbage and recycling continue to be picked up?